 - Once potatoes are tender, drain and allow to cool a little until you can manage to handle them.
 They need to be quite warm.

 - Peel the potatoes and while still hot pass them through a potato ricer or vegetable mouli onto the work surface.

 - Gently and gradually press the mixture together.
-It is important to not over knead.
+It is important to not over knead but thoroughly combine.
 The dough should be light, not gooey or gummy which is a sign of over kneading and will result in heavy gnocchi.